veniamin-ilmer/minesweeper/README.md

 Features:

 * Randomly places mines, and writes numbers accordingly.
+Numbers are colored.
 * Clicking a blank space recusively opens up the sides and corners.
 * Detects if you won or lost the game, lets you restart the game.
 * Right clicking a cell flagged a bomb.
 There is a bomb counter.